 - A graduate student, professional student (e.g., medical or graduate nursing student), or postdoctoral fellow at the University of Wisconsin-Madison (“UW”), the UW Hospitals and Clinics, or any UW-affiliated biomedical research center or institute; or

-- A laboratory technician, assistant or associate scientist, or other individual with a comparable job title who (a) works in a biomedical research group; and (b) is NOT a UW faculty member, a Morgridge Principal Investigator, or a Principal Investigator on a state or federal biomedical research grant for faculty or senior investigators, such as a R01 award from NIH.
+- A laboratory technician, assistant or associate scientist, or other individual with a comparable job title who (a) works in a biomedical research group; and (b) is NOT an undergraduate, a UW faculty member, a Morgridge Principal Investigator, or a Principal Investigator on a state or federal biomedical research grant for faculty or senior investigators, such as an R01 award from NIH.